-Introduced in 1959, few motorcycles can claim a history quite like the legendary Triumph Bonneville.
+Introduced in 1959, few motorcycles can claim a past quite like the legendary Triumph Bonneville.
 Discover the history of the Bonneville and its lineage through to the present Triumph modern classic range….

 In 1978, my father, an original Meriden Triumph employee decided that at the age of 39, it was time to stop being bossed around in menial jobs, and time to start being the all-knowing, all-seeing omnipotent smart arse that did the bossing; he trained to become a teacher.